dyslexicanaboko/FJS/docs/List.md

 arr[-1] = -1;
 ```

-Now if we take each of those things we just put into the array (map?) and recall them we get the following:
+Now if we take each of those things we just put into the array and recall them we get the following:

 > This is formatted like the console output of Node.js